Nickflanagn24/blockbuster-brainbuster/README.md

 ### Existing Features

 - **Landing Page**
-  - The landing page provides a welcoming introduction to the quiz, featuring a catchy tagline, a brief description, and a prominent "Start Quiz" button to get users into the game quickly.
+  -The landing page provides a welcoming introduction to the quiz, featuring a catchy tagline, a brief description, and a prominent "Start Quiz" button to get users into the game quickly.
-  - The page also includes a visual theme based on popular movie elements, engaging users right from the start with appealing imagery.
+  -The page also includes a visual theme based on popular movie elements, engaging users right from the start with appealing imagery.

 - **Mute Button**
   - Blockbuster Brainbquiz quiz has a mute button to mute the sounds.
 The sounds are an audio feeedback for the user to if they got the question right or wrong.
   - The mute button is set to mute when the quiz loads up by default.
 The mute button can be found at the top right of any screen.